Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 Remember: all of the same rules that apply to an adult’s passport photo apply to a child’s passport photo.

-The size of your passport photo is important.
+The size of your passport photo is very important.
 The photo requirements are:

 • 2 inches by 2 inches (51mm by 51mm) in size